 Regular Employees in a University or Medical Center Department Charged to a Research Grant Transferring to Temporary/Wage Account Positions

 The hiring department should submit a Change in Status form to Research Services Coordinator in the Office of Research Services, who will then forward the information to Compensation Administration.
-Supervisors can visit the website to obtain the names of the Research Services Coordinators, their areas of assignment, campus addresses, and telephone numbers.
+Managers can visit the website to obtain the names of the Research Services Coordinators, their areas of assignment, campus addresses, and telephone numbers.

 Transferring from One Temporary/Wage Account Positions to in a Another University Department